derpycode/cgenie.muffin/genie-userconfigs/PUBS/published/Li_et_al.NatGeo.2024/readme.txt

 RUNNING THE EXPERIMENTS PLUS FURTHER DETAILS
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

+The different dirctories of user-config files need to be unpacked before any ensemble experiments can be run.
+For example, for ensemble ML.petm016: tar xzf ML.petm016.tar.gz

-NOTE: the forcing definition folders provided in the genie-forcings.copyme MUST be copied to the genie-forcings directory of your model installation.
+Also -- in addition to unpacking the archive file containing forcing definition folders (genie-forcings.copyme.tar.gz) the individual forcings folders inside genie-forcings.copyme MUST be copied to the genie-forcings directory of your model installation.
 These are required by both the ML.petm038.ID.* AND ML.petm043.ID.* ensembles.

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++